jan-bogaerts/mark/src/markdownCode.md

   - the text for the monaco editor is retrieved from the project service.
   - theme (light or dark), font & font-size are retrieved from the theme-service and applied to the monaco editor.
 - the project service is monitored for changes to the text (ex: when another project is loaded).
 - when the user changes the text in the monaco editor, the new text is saved to the project service.
-The position-tracking service is also updated.
+- monitor the following events on the monaco editor:
-- when the user moves the cursor to another line, the editor asks the position-tracking service to update the currently selected line
+  - onDidFocusEditorWidget: store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor.
+  - onDidBlurEditorWidget: if the selection service currently references this monaco editor, assign null to the selection service's editor reference.
+  - onDidChangeCursorPosition: if the selection service currently references this monaco editor, update the position-tracking service with the new cursor position
+  - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed
 - the monaco editor always occupies all the space that is available.

 #### outline
 - the outline component is positioned to the left of the editor
-- it contains a tree representing te outline of the currently active project: all markdown headings in the document are present in the outline
+- it contains a tree representing the outline of the currently active project: all markdown headings in the document are present in the outline
-- a tree structure is used to display the relationship between titles: text-fragments that have a heading of level 1, become the root items, text-fragments with level 2 headings become the children of the first  previous text-fragment of a higher level.
-An example of a tree:
-  - # app title
-    - ## specs
-    - ## components
-      - ### comp 1
-    - ## services
-      - ### service 1
+- When the component is loaded and whenever the project-service raises an event to indicate that a new project was loaded, the project data is retrieved from the project-service and converted into a tree structure using the function 'convertToTreeData'.
+- Whenever the project service raises an event that a data item was removed, look up the key in the tree structure and remove the node from the tree.
+Note: also search in the 'children' list of every node recursively until the key is found or at end of tree.
+- Whenever the project service raises an event that a data item was added or (multiple) item(s) were changed, rebuild the tree structure.
-- when the user clicks on a tree item, the related text is scrolled into view on the editor.
+- when the user selects a tree item, the key of the first selected item is assigned to the position-tracking service's activeFragment
 - this component monitors the position-tracking service for changes to the currently selected text-fragment.
-  - when the position changes, set the corresponding tree-item as selected.
+  - when the position changes, set the tree's selectedKeys property to the key of the selected text-fragment so that the corresponding tree node becomes selected.
+- show the tree with lines

+the function 'convertToTreeData' is described as: set parent to null for every data item:
+    create a new node for the data item.
+Set the title & key of the node to the title & key of the data item. also keep a reference to the data item itself in the node if the item's field level-count = 1, add the new node to the root node and make that node the parent else if there is no parent yet, skip the item if the item's level count is higher then parent.data.level-count: add the new node to the parent's children. make the new node parent if the item's level count equals parent.data.level-count or is lower: get the parent of the current parent until the level count of this new parent is 1 higher then the level count of the item and add the item as a child of this new parent.
+Make the item the new parent.

 #### results view
 - the results-view component is positioned at the bottom of the main body
-- the user can view the results that were generated by the services that were registered with the gpt-service, for the currently selected text block.
+- the user can view the results that were generated by the transformers that were registered with the gpt-service, for the currently selected text block.
-- For each service in the services list provided by the gpt-service, this view creates a tab.
+- For each transformer in the transformers list provided by the gpt-service, this view creates a tab.
   - the tabs are located at the top of the view (to the left)
-  - the service name is used as the title of the tab
+  - the transformer name is used as the title of the tab
-  - the tab content shows:
+  - the tab content shows a results-view-tab component

+##### results view tab
+- the results-view-tab component displays the results of a transformer for a particular text-fragment, identified by it's key.
+- to display the results as markdown, json data, javascript, html or css, the monaco editor npm package is used.
+- The monaco editor fills the full width and height that are available to the component.
+- When the results-view-tab is loaded:
-    - in the center: a monaco editor containing the result from the result-cache of the service, if available (could be that it's not yet available)
+  - the text for the monaco editor is retrieved from the result-cache of the transformer that is assigned to this component using the currently assigned key, if available (could be that it's null)
+  - theme (light or dark), font & font-size are retrieved from the theme-service and applied to the monaco editor.
+- the results-cache of the transformer is monitored for changes in the result (only for changes in the result with the current key).
   - if the result is marked as out-of-date, show the text as grayed-out.
+  - if the result is marked as 'overwritten', show the text in red
-      - if the text is an overwritten version of the service output, show the text in red. (dark-red for the light theme, light-red for the dark theme)
+- when the user changes the text in the monaco editor, the new text is saved to the result-cache of the transformer, marked as overwritten.
+- monitor the following events on the monaco editor:
+  - onDidFocusEditorWidget: store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor.
+  - onDidBlurEditorWidget: if the selection service currently references this monaco editor, assign null to the selection service's editor reference.
+  - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed
+- put a results-view-context-menu component on top of the monaco editor
+- the component monitors the position-tracking service for changes to the currently selected text-fragment.
+  - when this changes update the key value and retrieve the text from the result-cache and show in the monaco-editor

+##### results view context menu
+- this results-view-context-menu is a component that is a wrapper for the Dropdown antd component.
+- it has the properties 'transformer' and 'key' that needs to be supplied
-    - in the top right corner is a 'more' button that opens a context menu.
-This context menu has the following menu items:
+- The dropdown's content is a 'more' button icon and the trigger for the dropdown is 'click'.
+- the dropdown is positioned in the top-right corner (with a margin of 16px)
+- it contains the following menu items:
-      - model for all: select the gpt model to be used by the service associated with the current tab.
+  - model for all: select the gpt model to be used by the transformer.
     - the sub menu items are provided by the gpt-service's list of available models.
     - the menu item that contains the name of the currently selected model, is shown as selected.
-          - Get the value for the current model, registered under the name of the current service, from the gpt-service
+      - Get the value for the current model, registered under the name of the current transformer, from the gpt-service
-        - when an other model is selected, ask the gpt-service to update the model-name for the name of the service related to the results-view.
+    - when an other model is selected, ask the gpt-service to update the model-name of the transformer related to the results-view.
-      - model for fragment: select the gpt model to be used by the service associated with the current tab, for the currently active fragment.
+  - model for fragment: select the gpt model to be used by the transformer, for the current key.
     - the sub menu items are provided by the gpt-service's list of available models.
     - the menu item that contains the name of the currently selected model, is shown as selected.
-          - Get the value for the current model, registered under the name of the current service and current fragment-title, from the gpt-service
+      - Get the value for the current model, registered under the name of the current transformer and current key, from the gpt-service
-        - when an other model is selected, ask the gpt-service to update the model-name for the name of the service related to the results-view and the current fragment-title.
+    - when an other model is selected, ask the gpt-service to update the model-name of the transformer and the current title.
-    - next, to the right of the previous button, is a 'refresh' button.
-When pressed, the service will update the result.
-  - when the users performs edits in the monaco-editor of the tab, all changes are stored back in the result-cache of the service, marked as 'overwritten'
-    -
+  - a splitter
-- the user can copy the current text displayed in the center to the clipboard.
+  - refresh: when pressed, the transformer associated with the current tab recalculates the result
-- the view monitors the position-tracking service for changes to the currently selected text-fragment.
-  - when this changes update the content of the currently active tab by setting the selected value of the first combobox to the header-title of the text-fragment.

 ## services